 Stove pipe should only be used as a connecting pipe between your appliance and Flue Liner / Chimney Stack / Twin Wall Flue System.

 Black stove pipe should NOT be used to pass through a ceiling or wall, twin wall insulated flue pipe should be used.

-Black stove pipe is a single skin flue system manufactured in zero carbon steel with vitreous enamel coating in a matte black finish.
+Black stove pipe is a single skin flue system manufactured in zero carbon steel with vitreous enamel coating in a matt black finish.